open-ordinal/open-ordinal-bootstrap/src/docs/Introduction.md

 </html>
 ```

 An inscribed module for your ordinal that contain all your logic to boot your ordinal.
+The code need to export a function with the signature `bootstrap(options, data, resources, ooModules)`.

 Example Module on Sat
 ```js